Equal Pay In NZ

 Impact of Great Depression (1929 - 30s) on domestic service

 During the 1930s Great Depression, many women and men were out of work.
 Although women were required to pay unemployment tax from 1931, they were not entitled to unemployment benefits and received almost no government support.
 Relief committees were set up, but sometimes they pressured women to take jobs as servants, for little or even no pay.
-(See Te Ara).
+(See Megan Cook (22 March 2011), "Women’s labour organisations – Women and unemployment", Te Ara – the Encyclopedia of New Zealand)

 1929-1930s: Sufferings of women in NZ during the great Depression